vdd-rai/NucleonNucleon/README.md

 - _metric.py_ - Generate the components of the metric.
 - _fourier.py_ - Generate the Fourier coefficients.

 Note that some scripts use data files produced by other scripts.
-The dependencies are explained in _dep.png_
+The dependencies are explained in _dep.txt _